Frequently Asked Questions

 - What is FAFSA Simplification?

-- How will FAFSA delays affect financial aid deadlines?
+- Will FAFSA delays affect financial aid deadlines?

 - What is the Student Aid Index on the FAFSA?